 Red Rocks Community College

-Since 1969, Red Rocks Community College has delivered quality education to students of all ages and backgrounds.
-RRCC offers more than 300 programs leading to two-year degrees or professional certificates and is a leader in delivering curriculum in high-demand fields such as Renewable Energy.
-RRCC serves over 14,000 students per year at campus locations in Lakewood and Arvada.
+More about Red Rocks Community College: Since 1969 Red Rocks Community College has delivered quality education to students of all ages and backgrounds.
+RRCC offers more than 300 programs leading to two-year degrees or professional certificates and serves over 15,000 students per year online and at campus locations in Lakewood and Arvada.
+For more information, please visit rrcc.edu.